The Programme in 2026

 From hiking to Preikestolen to a chill meet-up at a local pub; there is something for every taste!

-Day 1: Conference
+Day 1: Conference at Fiskepiren

 One day, two stages.
 For the visionary inspiration seeker to the practical junky looking for best practices and new tools.
 The Nordic Edge Expo program will be an arena for you to connect with new people, learn and challenge your perspectives.
 We promise you one thing - this is the place to be for leaders who want to recalibrate their strategies for a rapidly changing future.